ct sheep BREEDERS ASSOCiation, inc.

 - Make sure it is at least 2.5″ long with a maximum 6″.
 (Wool from dual coated breeds must be separated so as only to have the softer undercoat, NO guard hairs, no kempy wool.)
 We do not accept wool classified as Carpet wool.
 Check it for wool break.

-- In order to process custom orders, mill requires a minimum of 1800 lbs so please we barely squeaked by this past year.
+- In order to process custom orders, the mill requires a minimum of 1800 lbs.

 - Email Sylvia: smurray@ctsheep.com with your poundage, and any other questions.